Eight steps to buying a house

 Are you looking to buy a house?
 Perhaps you are looking to buy a unit or townhouse.
-Whatever property you are buying, if this is your first time doing so, make sure you are equipped with the knowledge and skill set to make the right decisions.
+It’s important to understand the processes involved and, by reading our eight steps to buying a house, you will gain the necessary knowledge to make the right decisions.
 After all, buying a house or any other property isn’t something you can undo easily.

 Buying a property involves much more than an everyday transaction.
 Not only does it involve significant financial decisions, but also important legal aspects.

-The following is a fundamental guide to the eight steps involved in buying a property.
+The following is a fundamental guide to the eight steps to buying a house.

 The REIQ strongly recommends the use of a qualified conveyancer before undertaking the purchase of any property.

-Ideally, you should save the largest possible deposit before deciding to buy property to minimise the amount you need to borrow.
+Ideally, the first step to buying a house should be to determine your borrowing power.
+You should save the largest possible deposit before deciding to buy property to minimise the amount you need to borrow.
 This will also minimise the amount of interest that will eventually be paid and means you may avoid extra charges such as mortgage insurance.

 Other elements to consider are: